 "Stay Alive and Create Risk" & Other Truisms of Litigation

-Management of risk: It is the highest concern in litigation.
-The risk you create is what motivates the opposition to resolve cases prior to trial litigation.
-Ms. Toriseva will discuss practical ways to help you win the litigation war, whether by settlement or by trial.
-This presentation will be loaded with specific tactics that you will want to use in your own practice right away.
-If you do these things, on the rare occasion when you seat a jury, your cause will be well-prepared.
-The goals and strategies of both settlement and verdict (seemingly opposite results) are nearly identical.
+This presentation will discuss practical ways to do the things that help you win the litigation war, whether by settlement or by trial.
+The goals and strategies are of both settlement and verdict (seemingly opposite results) are nearly identical.
 Use risk to bring understanding and compromise.
 Attack and counter-attack.
 Understand their position to enhance yours.
 Find weakness; promote strength.
 Come out swinging.
 Be creative and unpredictable, but always use the rules.

 Teresa Toriseva, Esquire

 Interlocutory orders, Rule 54(b) and the Rule of finality.

 Will review the Federal Rules of Civil Procedure, along with some distinguishing state and local rules in WV, OH, KY, and PA, about the various time limits/deadlines in civil actions, including a discussion about the implications/importance thereof.

 Jackson Kelly PLLC

 Do Ask & Do Tell: What to Do with the Non-Party.